 Example priority strings are:

-It depends on the group used.
-Primes with lesser bits are always faster, but also easier to break.
+It depends on the group in use.
+Groups with less bits are always faster, but the number of bits ties with the security parameter.
 See Selecting cryptographic key sizes for the acceptable security levels.